 3. Crafty Popsicle Stick Baby Chick

 If you’re looking to have fun and create a simple but cute Easter decoration, try this little craft.
-You’ll need popsicle sticks, yellow paint, paper plates, scissors, black markers, paint brushes, glue, paper,
+You’ll need popsicle sticks, yellow paint, paper plates, scissors, black markers, paint brushes, glue, paper, and cardstock.

 4. Salt Dough Easter Eggs